 In the “How I chose my major” series, we showcase the academic paths CSU students have taken, and students tell their stories in their own words.

 In my senior year of high school, the idea of choosing a major was foreign to me.
 After multiple conversations with counselors, I became even more overwhelmed to think that I had to dedicate four years to a specific area of study.
 My interests were changing yearly, from medicine to fine arts to criminology, and finally to law.
 My passion for legal studies began my as I watched a few people close to me deal with complex immigration issues.
-Law was a big interest area, but I ended up starting college as an undeclared student.
+Law was a big interest area, but I ended up starting college without having a major.
 It allowed me to explore programs related to law, like political science, psychology, sociology, and beyond.

 My first international studies course was called Interdisciplinary Approaches to Globalization, and I was fascinated as I learned about cultures and laws on a global scale.
 This led me to take part in an 11-day study abroad program through the First-Generation Global Experience in Costa Rica Program, and I fell in love with the experience of learning about another culture first hand.
 I declared International Studies as my major shortly after this trip.